 8 But now you yourselves are to put off all these: anger, wrath, malice, blasphemy, filthy language out of your mouth.

 9 Do not lie to one another, since you have put off the old man with his deeds,

-Furthermore, Paul admonishes you to avoid, withdraw from, and not keep company with anyone who is walking disorderly, thereby putting a stumbling block in your way.
+Paul amply admonishes us in his epistles to avoid, withdraw from, and not keep company with those who are walking disorderly.

 6 But we command you, brethren, in the name of our Lord Jesus Christ, that you withdraw from every brother who walks disorderly and not according to the tradition which he received from us.

-14 And if anyone does not obey our word in this epistle, note that person and do not keep company with him, that he may be ashamed.”
-(NKJV).
+14 And if anyone does not obey our word in this epistle, note that person and do not keep company with him, that he may be ashamed.

 It is wisdom to heed these admonitions!

-Beloved, while walking in divine love so that you may not put a stumbling block in the way of other believers, see to it also that you are walking in divine wisdom, lest anyone or anything becomes a stumbling block or a cause to fall in your way.
+Beloved, while walking in divine love so that you may not put a stumbling block in the way of other believers, yet you must also see to it that you are walking in divine wisdom lest anyone or anything becomes a stumbling block or a cause to fall in your way.